 - The Homestead-Prov, Homer and Memento databases are backed by Cassandra, which is aware of local and remote peers, so these are a single cluster split across the two geographic regions.

 - There is one memcached cluster per geographic region.
-Although memcached itself does not support the concept of local and remote peers, Vellum runs Astaire as a memcached proxy which allows Sprout and Dime nodes to build geographic redundancy on top - writing to both local and remote clusters, and reading from the local but falling back to the remote.
+Although memcached itself does not support the concept of local and remote peers, Vellum runs Rogers as a memcached proxy which allows Sprout and Dime nodes to build geographic redundancy on top - writing to both local and remote clusters, and reading from the local but falling back to the remote.

-Sprout nodes use the local Vellum cluster for Chronos and both local and remote Vellum clusters for memcached (via Astaire).
+Sprout nodes use the local Vellum cluster for Chronos and both local and remote Vellum clusters for memcached (via Rogers).
 If the Sprout node includes Memento, then it also uses the local Vellum cluster for Cassandra.
-Dime nodes use the local Vellum cluster for Chronos and both local and remote Vellum clusters for memcached (via Astaire).
+Dime nodes use the local Vellum cluster for Chronos and both local and remote Vellum clusters for memcached (via Rogers).
 If Homestead-Prov is in use, then it also uses the local Vellum cluster for Cassandra.

 Communications between nodes in different sites should be secure - for example, if it is going over the public internet rather than a private connection between datacenters, it should be encrypted and authenticated with (something like) IPsec.